GnosisAssembler/NeonGnome/README.md

 ### Install Fonts

 In order for the command line icons to work, you need a custom font.
-You can download the font from this repository and install it, or you can choose another font from here [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).
+You can download the font from this repository and install it, or you can choose another font from here.
+[Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).

 Configure the custom font inside Tilix or Terminator.